uOttawa-Makerspace/MakerSpaceRepo/doc/tapbox.md

 mac adddress of the PI reader.

 There's `RfidController` which handles the interface with the student cards.
 It handles creating and assigning an RFID scanner with a space.
-There's two exposed
+There are two exposed endpoints:
-endpoints:

 - `/rfid/get_unset_rfids` shows the most recent five cards that were tapped.
   This list is displayed on the user profile page for staff members to link